 It is one of the most widely used and well-known guidelines in photography, but it is not a hard and fast rule, but rather a guideline that can help photographers improve the composition of their photos.

-- To use the rule of thirds, imagine dividing your image into a 3×3 grid using two equally spaced horizontal lines and two equally spaced vertical lines.
+- To use the rule of 3rds, imagine dividing your image into a 3×3 grid using two equally spaced horizontal lines and two equally spaced vertical lines.

 - The key elements of your composition should align with the grid lines or the points where the lines intersect.